How to Import From China in 6 Steps: 2023 Guide

 To get started:

-Such as a Shopify online store, an Amazon Seller Account, or a brick-and-mortar shop
+*Such as an online store, an Amazon Seller Account, or a shop

 Here’s everything you need to know about importing products from China in six steps.